-2. As an insurance policy
+2. Gold is an insurance policy

 Gold has historically been an effective way to preserve the real value of your wealth since it acts as an insurance policy against currency devaluation.

-3. As a safe haven
+3. Gold is a safe haven

 While gold doesn’t have a yield, it’s still a more positive yielding asset than negative yielding government bonds which penalise owners.
 As the amount of negative yielding government debt increases, so too does the attractiveness of gold.

-Like insurance, it’s the part of your portfolio you’ll be glad you have when the rest of the investment world isn’t shining.
+It’s the part of your portfolio you’ll be glad you have when the rest of the investment world isn’t shining.